boborbt/priority_queue_cxx/README.md

-# Fast Containers
+# FastContainers

-Fast Containers is a light wrapper around c++ containers.
-It aims at implementing a number of containers that are not in the standard ruby library and are only available as pure ruby libraries nowadays.
+FastContainers is a light wrapper library around c++ containers.
+It aims at implementing a number of containers that are not in the standard ruby library and are presently only available as pure ruby libraries.

 ## Containers included in the current version
 Presently the library includes a single class named PriorityQueue.
+More containers will be added as necessity arises.
+Contributors are most welcome.

 ## Installation